jianminchen/100-hard-level-algorithms-2018-summer-campaign/vertically traverse tree/readme.md

 **Questions**:<br>
 1. How long will it take me to master the algorithm?
-Another one month? <br>
+Another one month?
+Today is Feb.
+20, 2020.
+I can plan to ask more interviewees using this algorithm. <br>
 2. My previous experience on this algorithm? <br> I had this algorithm in my 2019 onsite interview in one of FANG companies.
 Before that, I also wrote the solution based on study code, [here](https://leetcode.com/problems/vertical-order-traversal-of-a-binary-tree/discuss/304946/C-SortDictionary-SortedList-SortedSet-all-are-used-in-one-solution) is Leetcode discussion post.